mtegel

 Fall/Winter 2024 AP/SOSC1142 9.0 A Climate Change and Society LECT

 Matthew Tegelberg is an Associate Professor in the Department of Social Science at York University.
-His research and teaching interests range from environment and climate justice communication to global tourism and the role of technologies in social movements.
+His research and teaching interests range from environment and climate justice to global tourism and the role of technologies in social movements.
 His research contributions appear in a range of different academic journals, books, and edited volumes.

 Degrees